Understanding the Needs and Interventions for the Treatment of Scarring (UNITS)

 Although there is considerable similarity in the challenges facing people with an unusual appearance regardless of its type or cause, research with those who have sustained a burn injury indicates trauma symptoms are positively associated with appearance concerns.
 This highlights the importance of paying particular attention to appearance-related issues when supporting patients affected by traumatic appearance-altering injuries.
 Yet, despite a sizeable body of evidence into the psychosocial issues surrounding visible difference, there is a dearth of published research focusing on understanding the specific psychological and social needs of men and women who have sustained disfiguring injuries as a result of military conflict (for example, burn injuries, scarring, or limb loss).
 Likewise, the needs of their families have been overlooked by research.

-To address the aims and objectives of this project four studies are being conducted:
+To address the aims and objectives of this project four studies have been conducted:

-- A gap analysis consisting of a review of existing literature and stakeholder engagement to determine what is already known about the experiences, needs and service provision for this specific group of serving/ex-service personnel and their families.
+- A gap analysis consisting of a review of existing literature and stakeholder engagement determined what is already known about the experiences, needs and service provision for this specific group of serving/ex-service personnel and their families.
+This review indicated just four existing studies, three of which were from the US and one from Turkey.
+The evidence from the four papers indicates that veterans with appearance-altering injuries may experience appearance related distress and other mental health concerns related to their changed appearance.
+The paper from this review has been published and be accessed here:

 - A qualitative study of one-to-one interviews aimed at gaining an understanding of the experiences of serving/ex-service personnel who sustained appearance-altering injuries during deployment or field training and family members of serving/ex-service personnel with these injuries.
-The focus of these interviews will be to understand the effect of any appearance-related concerns on overall psychosocial wellbeing and adjustment.
-An additional qualitative study of interviews with civilian health professionals will be conducted at the same time to understand civilian health professionals’ perspectives of the appearance-related challenges and service needs of ex-service personnel with these injuries.
+The focus of these interviews was to understand the effect of any appearance-related concerns on overall psychosocial wellbeing and adjustment.
+An additional qualitative study of interviews with civilian health professionals was conducted at the same time to understand civilian health professionals’ perspectives of the appearance-related challenges and service needs of ex-service personnel with these injuries.
+Overall these studies found that personnel, ex-personnel and their families reported experiencing some concerns related to their/their family members’ changed appearance, mostly due to unwanted public attention.
+Health Professionals reported feeling ill-equipped to support appearance related concerns and would welcome training or guidance in how to raise and address these issues.
+The papers from these studies are being prepared and will be submitted to peer review journals.

-- A quantitative study using surveys to determine in what ways the experiences and needs of serving/ex-service personnel who sustained appearance-altering injuries in a military context differ or are similar to the experiences and needs of individuals without a military background who have sustained similar injuries.
+- A quantitative study using surveys to determine in what ways the experiences and needs of ex-service personnel who sustained appearance-altering injuries in a military context differ or are similar to the experiences and needs of individuals without a military background who have sustained similar injuries.
+The results of this survey highlight that while there are similarities in their experiences, military nuances exist, meaning existing interventions developed for civilians can act as a guide but need to be adapted to meet the needs of military personnel, ex-personnel, and their families.
+The paper from this study is currently being prepared for submission to a peer review journal.